Find the perfect sink for your countertop

 This workhorse withstands exposure to high temperatures, and it resists denting.
 You can choose from a wide variety of colors, which means you’ll find the perfect match for your countertops if the classic white isn’t your style.

 This trending design is the best option for those who don’t use a dishwasher.
-The lower front of the sink means you don’t have to bend forward while scrubbing your pots and pans.
+The extended front of the sink means you don’t have to bend over the countertop while scrubbing your pots and pans.
+This style helps relieve physical discomfort from long dish-washing marathons.
 Its overhanging edge protects the cabinets beneath it from water spray.

 This traditional-styled sink sits inside the cut out, making it the easiest to install.
 The cheapest option, because it doesn’t require special construction, drop-ins are the best choice if you have a tight budget.